Faroese independence movement: Pre-Denmark

 Norsemen settled the islands around 800 AD, bringing the Old Norse language that evolved into the modern Faroese language.
 These settlers are not thought to have come directly from Scandinavia, but rather from Norse communities surrounding the Irish Sea, Northern Isles and Western Isles of Scotland, including the Shetland and Orkney islands, and Norse-Gaels.
 A traditional name for the islands in the Irish language, Na Scigirí, means 'the Skeggjar' and possibly refers to the Eyja-Skeggjar ('island-beards'), a nickname given to the island dwellers.

-According to Færeyinga Saga, emigrants left Norway who did not approve of the monarchy of Harald I of Norway.
+According to Færeyinga Saga, persons who did not approve of the monarchy of Harald I of Norway left Norway.
 These people settled the Faroes around the end of the 9th century.
 It is thus officially held that the islands' Nordic language and culture are derived from the early Norwegians.
 The islands were a possession of the Kingdom of Norway (872–1397) from 1035 until their incorporation into Denmark.